largelymfs/DeepFold/README.md

 * Add the variable `floatX = float32` in your `~/.theanorc` config file under the `[global]` section.

 ## Usage
+The script provides an example of generating an embedding for a single PDB file.
+PDB file of any length can be used but for maximum efficiency make sure the model size can be fit in the VRAM.
+The script is not efficient for generating a large number of embeddings due to the overhead.
+For batch processing, please call the get\_embedding function of a DeepFold instance inside the network module.

 ```
 python ./scripts/gen_embedding.py [-h] [--model model] pdb_file output_file